NirshalChandraSekar/NirshalChandraSekar/README.md

 <p align="center"> I am a graduate student in Robotics at the University of Minnesota. </p>

-<p align="center"> I'm currently working at the [Robotics: Perception and Manipulation Lab](https://rpm-lab.github.io/), under Assistant Professor.
-[Karthik Desingh](https://karthikdesingh.com/). </p>

 <p align="center">I'm currently working at the <a href="https://rpm-lab.github.io/">Robotics: Perception and Manipulation Lab</a>, under Assistant Professor <a href="https://karthikdesingh.com/">Karthik Desingh</a>.</p>

-I love to solve complex problems related to robotic perception in robot manipulation and navigation settings!
+<p align="center">I love to solve complex problems related to robotic perception in robot manipulation and navigation settings!</p>